-Last Saturday, I was invited to read at the literary salon, organised by the British poet M. E. Grey.
+February 15, 2020 – Last Saturday, I was invited to read at the literary salon, organised by the British poet M. E. Grey.
 The event took place in house in which literary salons were hosted at the beginning of the XXth century.
 First, Martin Westlake, author and academic, (UK) read his poems, followed by me.
-After the break, we [Read More…]
+[Read More…]

 “Welcome Nathan!” tells a story which is a rarity to hear and which is an even bigger rarity to be read.
 The loss of a child seems like an wound which is impossible to go through and which usually stays locked in silence where it delves an abys.
 This books has an unusual birth.
 Its

-She talked about the translation of her novels in a public discussion with authors, translators and publishers 4 October 2018 – Irina Papancheva participated in the second Translation Forum ‘Palestine – Civilisation & Knowledge’ with the Arabic edition of her novel Pelican Feather which took place between 30 September and 4 October in Ramallah.
-[Read More…]
+October 4, 2018 – Irina Papancheva participated in the second Translation Forum ‘Palestine – Civilisation & Knowledge’ with the Arabic edition of her novel Pelican Feather which took place between 30 September and 4 October in Ramallah.
+She has been invited to participate in the festival by her Arabic publisher Almutawssit, who is a co-organiser [Read More…]

 Mon’s livre, November 2017 Conversation and reading of Plume de Pelican (Pelican Feather) at AuveliasLivres, November 2017 Elle’s livres, March 2017 Presentation of Plume de Pelican, Brussels, February 2017